 The Reformation brought about a change in how the church perceived Halloween.
 In many parts of Britain, Halloween began to wane and many of the old Halloween traditions were incorporated into Guy Fawkes Night after the Gunpowder Plot of 1605.
-However, the Presbyterian church in Scotland took a more pragmatic stance with regard to Halloween.
-It was seen as important to the life cycle and rites of passage in Scottish communities.
+It was a time of deep paranoia of witchcraft.
+However, the Scottish people have a stubborn core and persisted in keeping the old ways alive.

 Then in 1785, the poet Robert Burns wrote his poem Halloween, which tells of many of the local Halloween Traditions found in Ayr during his lifetime.
 The popularity of his poem saw a resurgence in interest in Halloween out with Scotland.

-The Puritans who colonised the Americas, were strongly opposed to Halloween and there is little evidence of widespread practice of Halloween in the States, during the late 18th and early 19th centuries.
+The Puritans who colonised the Americas, were strongly opposed to Halloween.
+As a result, there is little evidence of the widespread practice of Halloween in the States, during the late 18th and early 19th centuries.
 Then an influx of Scottish and Irish migrants saw Halloween being embraced and incorporated into American culture to the point where the States could now be said to be the Halloween capital of the world.